 In this section, we investigate the country-level welfare effects of containerization implied by the model.
-Appendix Figure A.12 plots the distribution of the welfare gains from containerization across countries.
+Appendix Figure A.13 plots the distribution of the welfare gains from containerization across countries.
 As the figure demonstrates, these gains vary substantially around the worldwide average (3.95%).
 For instance, 26% of countries see welfare gains below 2%, while 29% experience gains above 10%.
 Our goal in this section is to understand the sources of these cross-country differences in the gains from containerization.

-Plotting the welfare gains from containerization against country GDP per capita prior to containerization, one can observe a negative relationship between these two variables (Appendix Figure A.13).73 That is, initially poorer countries benefited more from containerization on average.
+Plotting the welfare gains from containerization against country GDP per capita prior to containerization, one can observe a negative relationship between these two variables (Appendix Figure A.14).
+That is, initially poorer countries benefited more from containerization on average.
 Column (1) of Table 8 contains the estimated (standardized) coefficient in a regression of the welfare gains on country GDP per capita.
-According to this estimate, one standard deviation lower GDP per capita is associated with 0.161 standard deviation higher gains.
-That is, the effect is significant not only in a statistical, but also in an economic sense.
+According to this estimate, a one standard deviation lower GDP per capita is associated with 0.161 standard deviation higher gains.
+That is, the effect is significant not only statistically, but also economically.

 What allows poorer countries to benefit more from containerization?
 In Table 8, we regress the country-level welfare gains from containerization on a set of country-level covariates.
 From column (1) to column (5), we gradually add covariates until the negative effect of GDP per capita is fully soaked up by them.
-Column (5) shows that this is achieved by including the share of port cities in the total set of cities, country population, average productivity and average pre-containerization market access on the right-hand side.74 Finally, in column (6), we drop GDP per capita but keep the other covariates.
+Column (5) shows that this is achieved by including the share of port cities in the total set of cities, country population, average productivity and average pre-containerization market access on the right-hand side.
+Finally, in column (6), we drop GDP per capita but keep the other covariates.
 This is our preferred specification as GDP per capita and average productivity are highly correlated (correlation coefficient 0.95), causing potential multicollinearity problems if both variables are added simultaneously.
 Market access is also positively correlated with GDP per capita, though much less strongly than productivity (correlation coefficient 0.05).
-Overall, these
+Overall, these findings suggest that poorer countries gained more from containerization because they had lower average productivity (in non-port activities) and worse pre-containerization market access.

-73We calculate country GDP per capita as the average of counterfactual GDP per capita across cities, weighted by counterfactual city population.
-The results are qualitatively similar if we use actual country GDP per capita prior to containerization (1960).
+&lt;sup>77We calculate country GDP per capita as the average of counterfactual GDP per capita across cities, weighted by counterfactual city population.
+The results are similar if we use actual country GDP per capita prior to containerization (1960).